November in Paris 2023

 This hotel is set in a 16th-century private mansion in the heart of Saint Germain-des-Prés.
 Its rooms are unique, and designed in different styles.
 Guests can enjoy elegant common spaces, a garden, a spa, and a fitness center.

 HOTEL CHAPLAIN PARIS RIVE GAUCHE: Paris 6, $$$

-This chic and modern hotel is located only a few meters from Luxembourg Gardens is one of the best mid-range hotels in Saint-Germain.
+This chic and modern hotel is located only a few meters from Luxembourg Gardens and is one of the best mid-range hotels in Saint-Germain.
 The rooms are fancy and colorful.
-We especially like its chic dining area and floral courtyard, where you can take your breakfast or a drink.
+We especially like its chic dining area and floral courtyard, where you can have breakfast or a drink.